hashicorp/terraform-provider-aws/website/docs/d/wafv2_regex_pattern_set.html.markdown

 Each `regular_expression` supports the following argument:

-* `regex_string` - (Required) The string representing the regular expression, see the AWS WAF [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-regex-pattern-set-creating.html) for more information.
+* `regex_string` - (Required) String representing the regular expression, see the AWS WAF [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-regex-pattern-set-creating.html) for more information.